Benjamin-Dobell/Heimdall/OSX/README.txt

        http://www.libusb.org/

-       NOTE: Alternatively you may install Macport's libusb-devel package.
+       NOTE: Alternatively you may install libusb using Macports or Homebrew.

     4. Enter the following commands to compile libpit.